Vasandani/c7/README.md

 $ c7 record component --name=Button
 ```

-Then, you'd add the relevant files (`Button.jsx`, `Button.css`, whatever your heart desires). `c7` will replace every occurrence of `Button` with a placeholder, that will be filled in when you add a new component.
+Then, you'd add the relevant files (`Button.jsx`, `Button.css`, whatever your heart desires). `c7` will replace every occurrence of `Button` with a placeholder that will be filled in when you add a new component.

-Note: If you want to create something else use `--name=SomethingElse`.
-Call it whatever you want!
+Note: If you want to create something else, use `--name=<whatever you want>`.
+Your choice!

 ### Add more somethings